EarthScope/rover/docs/index.md

 ---
-title: Home
+title: The IRIS rover user guide
 layout: default
 ---

-# The IRIS rover user guide

 ## Description

 Rover is a tool to robustly retrieve geophysical timeseries data from data